mateusmatiazzi/goalkeeper-rl/README.md

 # goalkeeper-rl

-(VSSS - IEEE) goalkeeper using reinforcement learning
+goalkeeper-rl is a implementation of reinforcement learning algorithm, Q-learning,  to produce a goalkeeper.